matuzo/HTMHell/hell/adventcalendar/2025/6/index.md

 Using the `lang` attribute isn't just a friendly suggestion&semi; it&apos;s a **core requirement** for making your website accessible.

-The _Web Content Accessibility Guidelines (WCAG)_ is the international standard for web accessibility.
-WCAG **Success Criterion 3.1.1 (Language of Page)** states that the language of the page must be clear to the computer.
+The _[Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG22/ "The Web Content Accessibility Guidelines")_ are the international standard for web accessibility.
+WCAG **[Success Criterion 3.1.1 (Language of Page)](https://www.w3.org/WAI/WCAG22/Understanding/language-of-page.html "Success Criteria 3.1.1 - Language of Page")** states that the language of the page must be clear to the computer.
 This is a level &lsquo;A&rsquo; requirement, which means it&apos;s mandatory for basic accessibility.

 If your website fails this check, it is officially considered inaccessible.